Graham Kerr: Canada and The Galloping Gourmet

 Miller and Kerr parted ways in the late-1960s after Kerr received a lucrative offer from Fremantle of Canada.
 Although his management contract with Miller still had several years to run, Kerr and Miller agreed to a negotiated buy-out; the two parted ways amicably, and remained good friends.

-Kerr's new series for Fremantle, The Galloping Gourmet (December 30, 1968–September 14, 1972) was named for his onscreen persona.
+Kerr's new series for Fremantle of Canada, The Galloping Gourmet (30 December 1968–September 14, 1972) was named for his onscreen persona.
 It was recorded in Ottawa at CJOH-TV and produced by his wife Treena Kerr.
 The origin of his Galloping Gourmet persona stemmed from The Galloping Gourmets, a 1967 book he co-authored with wine expert Len Evans.
 The nickname was the result of a 35-day worldwide trek to the finest restaurants around the globe.
 The show was taped in front of a live audience.
 The title was echoed in the opening of each episode, where Kerr entered the stage area by running in and leaping over a chair in the dining room set (a stunt conceived by Treena).
 Many episodes featured a prerecorded segment with Kerr in a part of the world wherein that episode's dish originated.